 If you can choose when to plan your trip, you want to read on the next section about the best time to dive Yongala wreck.
 Although you can dive the SS Yongala wreck all year round, there are better times than others.
 Whatever the season, buy the seasickness tablets at the dive shop if they say you may need them.
 It’s the best $2 you’ll invest.

 The SS Yongala Dive is a deep dive.
 The bottom of the wreck is at 27 meters below sea level and the top around 14 meters.
-You can dive there with if you are Open Water certified but you’ll need to complete the PADI Deep Adventure Dive during your first dive and you won’t be allowed to dive without an instructor.
+You can dive there if you are Open Water certified but you’ll need to complete the PADI Deep Adventure Dive during your first dive and you won’t be allowed to dive without an instructor.
 But as you spend most of your time below 20 metres, it’s better to dive the SS Yongala with a bit of experience so you don’t use your air too quickly.
+Plus, current can be challenging at the SS Yongala especially for inexperienced divers.
+It wasn’t bad when we went there until we reached the front of the wreck.

 My biggest regret for our SS Yongala dive is that I didn’t dive with Nitrox.
 If you don’t dive with Nitrox yet, you may want to start doing it for your SS Yongala dive, especially if you’re good with your air consumption.
 One person in our group was diving with Nitrox.
 We had approximately the same dive plan, but when I had to go up on my second dive as I got closer to my no-decompression limit, he could spend 20 more minutes down there.
 I surfaced with 130 bar after 35 minutes and I would have dived a lot longer if I dived with nitrox.
 Our surface interval was shorter and we waited 45 minutes rather than one hour because of the rough sea – which didn’t help.